Learn more about feline hypertension in Dudley.

 What should you do next?

-If your cat is aged seven years or older, we recommend that you book them in for a blood pressure screening once every year.
+If your cat is aged seven years or older, we recommend that you book them into the practice in Dudley for a blood pressure screening once every year.